• Skip to primary navigation

 Bake

-• Use flax egg to replace the egg and make this healthy zucchini muffins recipe vegan.
+5. Replace the egg with a flax egg to make these healthy zucchini muffins vegan.

 Do I need to squeeze out the water from the zucchini?

-You do not need to squeeze the water out since the extra water in the zucchini helps keep these muffins super moist, even the next day.
+No, there’s no need to squeeze out the water from the zucchini.
+In fact, the extra water content in the zucchini helps to keep these muffins incredibly moist, even on the following day.

 Why are my zucchini muffins dry?